Verifying an Establishment's Food Safety System - Revision 8

 - WEEKLY MEETING

-- IPP are to take notes at the weekly meetings and may document the notes in an MOI generated from the meeting agenda feature in PHIS.
+- IPP are to take notes at the weekly meeting and may document the notes in an MOI generated within the Meeting with Establishment Management task.
 The MOI is to include the date of the meeting, who was at the meeting, and details about the specific topics discussed including answers to any questions asked during the meeting.
 IPP are to provide establishment management with a copy of the MOI.
 If after the establishment receives their copy of the MOI, it objects to anything written in the MOI, IPP are to follow the instructions in FSIS Directive 5010.1.
 IPP are to attach any documents provided by the establishment in the weekly meeting and reference the attachment in the MOI.

 - GENERAL PHIS VERIFICATION THOUGHT PROCESS